Before the Election: Absentee Ballot

 Where can I complete an application?

-Applications can be completed online, by requesting an application from the Auditor’s Office, or in person at the Auditor’s Office.
+Beginning January 2, 2024, applications can be completed online, by requesting an application from the Auditor’s Office via phone (701-577-4500), or in person at the Auditor’s Office, which is located on the first floor of the Williams County Administration Building in downtown Williston (206 E Broadway).

 What do I need to know when completing the application?